Businesses can supercharge their content marketing by adopting a classic newsroom approach, but they need to stick to some tried-and-true principles.

 The first step to a successful brand newsroom is having a clear mission statement.
 This will set out the rationale behind the exercise, what targets it is planning to achieve and how all of this aligns with the company’s corporate goals.

 Every business is different, which means every brand newsroom mission statement is different, too.
 Typically, a mission statement will revolve around increasing thought leadership or brand engagement, but they need to be married to clear measurement objectives.
 If this is the case, it’s not wise to fall into the trap of seeing an increase in social media shares and clicks as a sign that the newsroom is functioning well.
-Measuring influence – perhaps through engaging a media monitoring company such as Isentia – is likely to be a more meaningful analytic.
+Measuring influence – perhaps through engaging a media monitoring company such as Isentia – is likely to be a more meaningful metric.

 Increased influence and credibility are two of the most important (and measurable) results on the road to successful content marketing.
 A brand newsroom is the engine that helps get you there.